Loading Dock Safety Hazards & Safe Work Procedure

 • To ensure that the tractor and trailer go nowhere during the loading and unloading process: Have the driver turn over their keys; Place a warning sign in front of the tractor cab; Use a “dock lock” or “wheel lock” system and Require truck drivers to remain in a designated area until loading/unloading is complete.

-• If you are using an air ride suspension, remove the air from the system before loading or unloading.
-This will help improve the trailer’s stability and reduce the chance of damage to the dock’s bumper pads.
+• If you are using an air ride suspension, be sure to remove the air from the system before loading or unloading.
+This will help improve the stability of the trailer and reduce the chance of damage to the dock’s bumper pads.

 • Make sure both wheels are chocked.